Private Jet Flights from Las Vegas to Berlin and vice versa

 About Las Vegas Airport

 Las Vegas International Airport is a public airport in Paradise, Las Vegas, owned by the Clark County Department of Aviation.
 It serves both military and civilian airports and has a long and successful history of outstanding customer service and innovation stretching back almost a century.
-September 24 (Reuters) – The Federal Aviation Administration (FAA) has approved the renaming of Las Vegas Airport in honor of former Senate Majority Leader Harry Reid, gathering private donations to cover the cost of the renaming, airport signs, and other expenses.
+September 24 (Reuters) – The Federal Aviation Administration (FAA) cleared the way for the renaming of Las Vegas Airport after former top Democrat Harry Reid in the U.S. Senate, raising private funds to cover the change, airport signage and other costs.

 The Las Vegas International Airport, which is only 5 miles from downtown Las Vegas, first opened its doors in September 1920.
 With four runways and estimated 51.5 million passengers per year, the airport serves as focal point for Allegiant and Southwest Airlines, serving a large number of national and international carriers offering direct and connecting flights to and from all intermediate stations.
 The airport has two terminals and ninety-two gates, from which flights from all over the world are handled.